rspurney/TuxNet/docs/index.md

 4. Press the Run button in the bottom left corner to process the raw data.
 Execution time depends on file size and quantity, but generally takes several hours.
 If any errors occur, please contact us using the information provided [here](#contact-info).
 5. To compare DEGs between sample groups, fill in the TuxOP Options section.
 FC Threshold, FDR Threshold, TF File, and Gene Names File are prefilled by default.
 6. Sample Group 1 and Sample Group 2 should chosen from the names of the sample group folders in your inputs folder.
 For the example image shown above, the user could choose Sample Group 1 as T0 and Sample Group 2 as T2 to compare T0 to T2.
 Alternatively, they could select Sample Group 2 as T1,T2 to compare T0 to compare T0 to T1 and T2.
+7. Press the Run button on the right side to perform the comparison.
+Execution time should be under ten minutes.
+If any errors occur, please contact us using the information provided [here](#contact-info).
-7. Output files will be moved to the same folder the inputs files are located in when the run is complete.
+8. Output files will be moved to the same folder the inputs files are located in when the run is complete.

 ## GENIST